quitesimpleorg/exile.h/README.md

 Currently, it's mainly evolving from the needs of my other projects which use exile.h.

+Furthermore, distro specific decisions make things more complicated for some features of exile.h

 ### Real-world usage
   - looqs: https://github.com/quitesimpleorg/looqs